-GENE 250 The Making of the Christian Life (3) Exploration, assessment, and application of Scripture to key ethical and cultural issues, with an emphasis on the development of moral discernment and reasoning.
+SSCI 29GENE 250 The Making of the Christian Life (3) Exploration, assessment, and application of Scripture to key ethical and cultural issues, with an emphasis on the development of moral discernment and reasoning.

 GENE 402 The Making of a Christian Leader (3) Explores a Christian worldview framework for leadership and studies the lives of exemplary Christian and non-Christian leaders from a global context and a wide spectrum of disciplines and professions.
-Students participate in a ten (10) hour service-learning leadership experience.
-Advisor approval required.
 Prerequisite: Senior Standing; Teacher Education majors: Junior Standing.